Ninety-five Theses: Content

 In theses 67–80, Luther discusses further the problems with the way indulgences are being preached, as he had done in the letter to Archbishop Albert.
 The preachers have been promoting indulgences as the greatest of the graces available from the church, but they actually only promote greed.
 He points out that bishops have been commanded to offer reverence to indulgence preachers who enter their jurisdiction, but bishops are also charged with protecting their people from preachers who preach contrary to the pope's intention.
 He then attacks the belief allegedly propagated by the preachers that the indulgence could forgive one who had violated the Virgin Mary.
 Luther states that indulgences cannot take away the guilt of even the lightest of venial sins.
 He labels several other alleged statements of the indulgence preachers as blasphemy: that Saint Peter could not have granted a greater indulgence than the current one, and that the indulgence cross with the papal arms is as worthy as the cross of Christ.

 Luther lists several criticisms advanced by laypeople against indulgences in theses 81–91.
 He presents these as difficult objections his congregants are bringing rather than his own criticisms.
 How should he answer those who ask why the pope does not simply empty purgatory if it is in his power?
 What should he say to those who ask why anniversary masses for the dead, which were for the sake of those in purgatory, continued for those who had been redeemed by an indulgence?
 Luther claimed that it seemed strange to some that pious people in purgatory could be redeemed by living impious people.
-Luther also mentions the question of why the pope, who is very rich, requires money from poor believers to build St. Peter's Basilica.
+Luther also mentions the question of why the very rich pope requires money from poor believers to build St. Peter's Basilica.
 Luther claims that ignoring these questions risks allowing people to ridicule the pope.
 He appeals to the pope's financial interest, saying that if the preachers limited their preaching in accordance with Luther's positions on indulgences (which he claimed was also the pope's position), the objections would cease to be relevant.
 Luther closes the Theses by exhorting Christians to imitate Christ even if it brings pain and suffering.
 Enduring punishment and entering heaven is preferable to false security.